The Westminster Schools: Campus

-Westminster is situated on a wooded campus of 180 acre in the Buckhead community of Atlanta.
+Westminster is on a wooded campus of 180 acre in the Buckhead community of Atlanta.
 A new campus road, completed in June 2004, rerouted traffic away from central campus.
-In addition to a new junior high facility, completed in August 2005, Westminster has five main high school academic buildings – Campbell Hall (1952), Askew Hall (1951), and Robinson Hall (1992), Broyles Hall (1987), and Pressly Hall (1962).
-Pressly Hall houses administrative offices, the Malone Dining Hall, and McCain Chapel.
-Turner Gymnasium underwent major construction and expansion completed in 2000.
-Broyles Arts Center houses the orchestra, band, theater, and art programs, and also the Campus Center, an area for students to socialize during free time that includes a concession stand, which is currently used periodically by the middle school band(as of 2022).
-The recently renovated Scott Hall (2013), once nearly obsolete after the construction of the Junior High School building, now houses the campus bookstore and technology department.
-Love Hall (1995) serves as the elementary school.
+In addition to Clarkson Hall, the Middle School building completed in August 2005, Westminster has six main high school academic buildings – Askew Hall (1953), Campbell Hall (1954), Pressly Hall (1962), Broyles Art Center (1988), Robinson Hall (1997), and Hawkins Hall (2020) Pressly Hall houses administrative offices, the Malone Dining Hall, and McCain Chapel.
+Originally built in 1970, Turner Gymnasium underwent major construction and expansion completed in 2001.
+Broyles Arts Center houses the orchestra, band, and art programs, Kellett Theatre, a 500 seat theatre where all of the plays and musicals are performed, as well as the Campus Bookstore, an area for students to purchase snacks and Westminster apparel.
+Love Hall (1997) serves as the elementary school.
 Tull Hall, which was once the dorm rooms for boarding students now serves as a preschool.
 Barge Commons (2021) serves as the “front door” of the campus, housing a chapel overlooking the high school buildings lining both sides, a computer lab, snack bar, and admissions office, as well as many places for students to relax and socialize.

 The campus hosted the Atlanta Marathon from 1964 until 1980.
 During the 1996 Atlanta Olympics, the Torch was run through campus.
 The floor used for the basketball games during the Olympics is now in the school's Lower School gymnasium.

 Westminster is currently implementing an extensive campus renovation to enhance teacher-student connection.
 Campbell Hall received a complete renovation, a new 28,000-square-foot upper school academic building (Hawkins Hall) was built, and a new parking deck was completed.
 The main athletic stadium was rebuilt, along with a community plaza.
-Westminster Center, a large community gathering space, is under construction.
+On the site where Scott Hall formerly stood, The Blake Center, a 40,000-square-foot Upper School Building is under construction and is scheduled to be completed in January 2026.
+It will accommodate nine innovation labs and 4,030 square feet of visual arts classroom space.
+The building will also house over ten informal collaboration spaces accessible to all students.
+Among other extracurricular groups, the Blake Center will be the home of the new studio for the Emmy Award-winning WCAT broadcast team and the new robotics den for Westminster’s robotics team, the 2415 WiredCats.